 Updated: December 9, 2022

 The world of retail is constantly evolving.
-Especially right now.
-Brick and mortar stores are being forced to compete with eCommerce and other retail avenues.
+Brick and mortar stores are forced to compete with eCommerce and other retail avenues.
 And many argue that the fate of storefront retail is dying.
 The numbers, however, disagree.
-In the United States, according to 2017 Department of Labor statistics, there were 4.6 million retail salespeople and 3.4 million cashiers.
-That accounted for nearly 6% of the entire American labor force.
-That’s as many people as live in New York City.
+In the United States alone, there are 21 million people employed in retail trades.
+Over 6 million of those employees are brick and mortar salespeople and cashiers.

 Table of Contents

-Your website should be easy to navigate in general, but this includes your career opportunities section.
+Your website should generally be easy to navigate.
+This includes your career opportunities section.
 Place it in the main navigation bar on your homepage.

 - Make it easy to contact your H.R. and apply.
 You don’t need to weed out too many applicants at this point.
 Just like you don’t want people abandoning an eCommerce cart because the checkout is too complicated, you also don’t want a potential star employee to slip away because of a burdensome initial application.